-(3-23-22) b.
-An attorney representing a Claimant in a Worker's Compensation matter shall, within fourteen (14) days of the Commission's dismissal of any Settlement Agreement in any proposed LSS, or upon request of the Commission, file with the Commission, and serve the Claimant with a copy of the Fee Agreement, and an affidavit or memorandum containing: (3-23-22)
+b.
+An attorney representing a Claimant in a Worker's Compensation matter shall, within thirty (30) days of the Commission's dismissal of any Settlement Agreement in any proposed LSS, or upon request of the Commission, file with the Commission, and serve the Claimant with a copy of the Fee Agreement, and an affidavit or memorandum containing: (3-23-22)

-i.
-The date upon which the attorney became involved in the matter; (3-23-22)
+The data many additional and a sub-second fractional and in the sub-second (2.22.22) 1.
+The date upon which the attorney became involved in the matter; (3-23-22) 9 ()

-ii.
 Any issues which were undisputed at the time the attorney became involved; (3-23-22)